-To be eligible for the qualifying advanced energy project credit, some or all of the qualifying advanced energy project clessome or all of the qualified investment in the qualifying advanced energy project must be certified by the IRS under section 48C(d).
+To be eligible for the qualifying advanced energy project credit, some or all of the qualified investment in the qualifying advanced energy project must be certified by the IRS under section 48C(d).
 For more information on certification, see Notice 2009-72, 2009-37 I.R.B.
 325.

 Enter the qualified investment in qualifying advanced energy project property placed in service during the tax year, that is part of a qualifying advanced energy project.
-Qualified investment is the basis of eligible property placed in service during the tax year that is part of a qualifying advanced energy
+Qualified investment is the basis of eligible property placed in service during the tax year that is part of a qualifying advanced energy project.